tcheouj/p8105_wnv_nyc/Related_work_Initial_questions.md

 ## Initial Questions

-With this inspiration, we wanted to explore the available data sets to answer some of these initial questions:
+With this inspiration, we wanted to explore available NYC data sets to answer some of these initial questions:

 - What communities are affected most by rising temperatures? (heat